MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-rename-guide.md

     The name is immediately updated for all users.

     > [!NOTE]
     > Because the position of guides on the **Recent** tab is based on how recently you last opened a file, the position of the renamed guide on that tab won't change until you open the file.
-On the **All** tab, guides are arranged alphabetically.
-Therefore, the position of the renamed guide might change on that tab.
+On the **All** tab, guides are arranged alphabetically, so the position of the renamed guide might change on that tab.

 ## See also